 One problem with exposure is contact dermatitis, an itching rash on your skin.

-Getting the sap in your eyes can be much more serious.
+Getting the white sap in your eyes can be much more serious.

 Cats quite often fall victim to poisonous succulent plants – they can’t resist chewing on them in an attempt to get chlorophyll to aid their digestion.